50 Years of Architecture and Design

 - 2000s: Our scope expanded as we added our Wellness studio to focus on clinic and senior living projects.
 Three-dimensional design technologies and building information management came to the forefront of our daily lives.

-- 2010s: The Education studio launched into full swing, focusing on K–12 schools and university projects.
+- 2010s: The Education studio launched into full swing, focusing on K–12 and University projects.

-- Today: Moving forward, we’re focused on combining our diversified strengths into people-centric projects with a smart blend of uses.
+- Today: Now with three offices throughout California, we are focused on combining our diversified strengths into people-centric projects with a smart blend of uses.